Become a mentor

-The employer then hosts the student as an intern in their winter or summer semester breaks.
-The employer gets practical experience of working with a person with disability, helping them build their disability confidence, while the student gets practical experience and confidence in the workplace.
+The employer then hosts the student or recent graduate as an intern in their winter or summer semester breaks.
+The employer gets practical experience of working with a person with disability, helping them build their disability confidence, while the intern gets practical experience and confidence in the workplace.

 A proven record of success

-We’ve been bringing employers and students together like this since 2005, and our record stands for itself: our interns are more likely to be employed after they leave university than students without a disability.
+We’ve been bringing employers and interns together like this since 2005, and our record stands for itself: our interns are more likely to be employed than students without a disability.